Building Chinese Web Sites using PHP

 Client program receives result set

-As you can see from this diagram, there are 4 character set encodings, 3 conversion processes. involved from the point where a client program sends a SQL statement to the point where the client program receives the result data:
+As you can see from this diagram, there are 4 character set encodings, 3 conversion processes, involved from the point where a client program sends a SQL statement to the point where the client program receives the result data:

-Obviously, if you want to ensure your text data to correctly transmitted, stored, and fetched into and from MySQL server, you must properly set encodings A, B, C, and D. See the next section for detail discussions.
+Obviously, if you want to ensure your text data to be correctly transmitted, stored, and fetched into and from MySQL server, you must properly set encodings A, B, C, and D. See the next section for detail discussions.

 Specifying Character Set for Text Columns